simplesamlphp/simplesamlphp.github.io/samlsp/index.md

+---
+layout: default
+title: SimpleSAMLphp as a Service Provide
+---
 # SimpleSAMLphp as a Service Provider (SP)

 If you have a web application that needs to authenticate users, SimpleSAMLphp can help you out.
 In addition to